 Project Name Description Strategic Priority Dept Estimated Completion Date Project Status Value Adds 10.
 Electronic Citation (eCitation) System This project will implement an electronic citation system to support the Code Compliance department's operations.
 On an annual basis, the department issues over 69,000 Notices of Violation and over 10,000 citations.
 This system will improve operational efficiency by reducing the amount of time officers spend on-site, reducing paper waste, as well as data entry mistakes from handwritten citations.
-(TBD) Environment & Sustain ccs Aug-24 In Process ţ.
-11. Vacant Property Registration Salesforce Platform This project will develop a registration platform and process for identifying and tracking vacant properties.
-This City-wide process will be managed by the Code Compliance Department.
-It will also enable citizens to access an online platform to register and pay for vacant properties they own.
-(TBD) Environment & Sustain ccs May-24 In Process PCİ 12.
+(TBD) Environment & Sustain ccs Aug-24 In Process Ŷ. 11.
+Safety Tracking, and Hazardous Identification and Inspections This electronic system monitors training records and certifications.
+It permits the sharing of policies and procedures with a confirmation acknowledgement, conducts hazard identification inspections, audits, checklists, and conduct job safety hazard analysis.
+(TBD) Environment & Sustain ccs May-24 In Process PCI 12.
 Convention and Event Svcs - Office of Special Events - Customer Relation Mgmt System Convention and Event Services Customer Relation Management System is currently operational but is not accepting Credit Card payments.
 This project implements PCI requirements to allow the system to eventually accept credit card payments.
 (TBD) ECO сст Planning In Process PCI 13.
 Enterprise Community and Employee Engagement Solution This solution streamlines the city's ability to inform the public, solicit opinions, and conduct surveys to better support the citizens.
 It facilitates city authorities' active communication with residents and will help to better inform residents about service changes.
-(TBD) GPFM смо Sep-24 In Process ţ.
-14. RFCSP for Court Case Management System The current Court Case Management System (Tyler Technologies) contract will expire June 2024.
-CTS wishes to conduct market research and conduct a competitive procurement to ensure the best solution is selected to upgrade and improve Court Case Management. (\$4,371,720) Public Safety стѕ Planning In Process Ŷ 15.
+(TBD) GPFM смо Sep-24 In Process ţ, 14.
+RFCSP for Court Case Management System The current Court Case Management System (Tyler Technologies) contract will expire June 2024.
+CTS wishes to conduct market research and conduct a competitive procurement to ensure the best solution is selected to upgrade and improve Court Case Management. (\$4,371,720) Public Safety стѕ Planning In Process Ŷ. 15.
 DAS Inventory Management Tool Dallas Animal Services manages a large inventory of drugs, supplies and business equipment needed to perform their functions.
-Currently, inventory management is done through a legacy system database (animal software) or spreadsheets that are inadequate to provide appropriate controls and functionality. (\$14,062) Environment & Sustain DAS Mar-24 In Process 16.
-Development Services Training Simulator The building permitting and inspection process involves a number of different components operating independently on separate software platforms.
-The purpose of this project is to develop a training simulator that allows for cross-collaboration across city divisions to improve quality and efficiency of processes. (\$50,000) ECO DEV TBD On Hold
+Currently, inventory management is done through a legacy system database (animal software) or spreadsheets that are inadequate to provide appropriate controls and functionality. (\$14,062) Environment & Sustain DAS April-24 In Process 16.
+Development Services Training Simulator The building permitting and inspection process involves several different components operating independently on separate software platforms.
+The purpose of this project is to develop a training simulator that allows for cross-collaboration across city divisions to improve quality and efficiency of processes. (\$50,000) ECO DEV Planning On Hold